List of Hollyoaks characters introduced in 2020: Ripley Lennox

 Ripley Lennox, played by Ki Griffin, made their first appearance on 20 July 2020.
 Ripley is a stall-owner at the Cunningham's Grand Bazaar, and in their first appearance they attempt to help Yasmine Maalik (Haiesha Mistry) out of Tom Cunningham (Ellis Hollins) buying her a jumper she doesn't like by lying about the price.
 However, Tom still buys the item at the inflated price.
 No announcement was made of Ripley's casting, but it was announced on 9 August of that year that they were part of the regular cast.
 Alongside Tom and Yasmine, it was confirmed that Ripley would strike up friendships with Peri Lomax (Ruby O'Donnell) and Romeo Quinn (Owen Warner).
 Actor Griffin was featured in a video on Hollyoaks' social media in February 2021, in which they explained Ripley is non-binary and they would come out to their friends in upcoming scenes; the scenes were scheduled for February to coincide with LGBT History Month.
 Griffin stated Ripley being non-binary is "wonderful," since it provides representation to a previously unrepresented group of people.
 Griffin added it was "beautiful" a non-binary actor was portraying the role.

+Faith Hudson

+Faith Hudson is the daughter of Liberty Savage (Jessamy Stoddart) and Brody Hudson (Adam Woodward).
+Liberty originally planned to give Faith to her sister, Sienna Blake (Anna Passey) and Brody after her birth to adopt, but due to postnatal depression, Liberty decides to keep her.
+Originally, Liberty was meant to be a surrogate for Brody and Sienna, but after miscarrying in December 2019.
+In November 2020, Faith was kidnapped by Summer Ranger, but it was believed to be Sienna.
+After her kidnap, Faith lived with Summer's boyfriend, Damon Kinsella (Jacob Roberts) and Brody on The Love Boat.

+Faith didn't appear on-screen throughout 2021, however Brody was killed in a hit-and-run at the hands of Warren Fox (Jamie Lomas).
+Faith appeared on-screen again in 2022, but departed on 15 December 2022, when Liberty accepted a job in New Zealand, to tie in with Stoddart going on maternity leave.

+Faith returned on 21 July 2025.